openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

         build, update and manage applications across physical, virtual and cloud environments including public clouds as well as x86 and System Z mainframe systems.

-In a recent interview, SUSE™s new chief, a 20-year Attachmate and Novell vet, said he is
+In a recent interview, SUSEâ€™s new chief, a 20-year Attachmate and Novell vet, said he is
         preparing to roll out a full-fledged cloud strategy for the No 2 Linux distribution, even as his on-the-job training continues.
 Top Linux distributor Red Hat has unveiled a comprehensive cloud strategy in recent months. (...)

-
+â€

+â€œ

         [Datamation/Sean Michael Kerner: SUSE Joins Xamarin for Mono](http://www.datamation.com/open-source/suse-joins-xamarin-for-mono.html)